mendel5/alternative-front-ends/README.md

 - [Invidious-viewer](https://github.com/git-bruh/invidious-viewer): Python application to watch YouTube videos through the Invidious API, in the terminal (requires MPV player and libmpv.so, provided by Linux distro)

 - [NewPipe](https://github.com/TeamNewPipe/NewPipe): A libre lightweight streaming front-end for Android

-- [Piped](https://github.com/TeamPiped/Piped): An alternative privacy-friendly YouTube frontend which is efficient by design.

 - [Youtube-dl](https://github.com/ytdl-org/youtube-dl): Command-line program to download videos from YouTube.com and other video sites